Calibrate and Prune: Improving Reliability of Lottery Tickets Through Prediction Calibration: Introduction

 With an over-parameterized neural network, pruning or compressing its layers, while not compromising performance, can significantly improve the computational efficiency of the inference step~\cite{dettmers2019sparse}.
 However, until recently, training such sparse networks directly from scratch has been challenging, and most often they have been found to be inferior to their dense counterparts.
 Frankle and Carbin~\cite{frankle2018lottery}, in their work on lottery ticket hypothesis (LTH), showed that one can find sparse sub-networks embedded in over-parameterized networks, which when trained using the same initialization as the original model can achieve similar or sometimes even better performance.
 Surprisingly, even aggressively pruned networks ($>95\%$ weights pruned) were showed to be comparable to the original network, as long as they were initialized appropriately.
 Such a well-performing sub-network is often referred as a \textit{winning lottery ticket} or simply a \textit{winning ticket}.

-Following this pivotal work, several studies have been carried to understand the role of initialization, the effect of the pruning criterion used and the importance of retraining the sub-networks~\cite{zhou2019deconstructing, evci2019rigging, oneticket, desai2019evaluating, gohil2019one, ramanujan2019s} for the success of lottery tickets.
-In order to fully realize the merits of these pruning approaches, it is critical to understand the behavior of winning tickets when they might be overfit to the dataset characteristics or specific training configurations, e.g., combinations of model architecture and optimizer.
-For example, in~\cite{desai2019evaluating}, Desai \textit{et al.} evaluated winning tickets under data distribution shifts, and found that the tickets demonstrated strong generalization capabilities.
+Following this pivotal work, several studies have been carried out to understand the role of initialization, the effect of the pruning criterion used and the importance of retraining the sub-networks~\cite{zhou2019deconstructing, evci2019rigging, oneticket, desai2019evaluating, gohil2019one, ramanujan2019s} for the success of lottery tickets.
+In~\cite{desai2019evaluating}, Desai \textit{et al.} evaluated winning tickets under data distribution shifts, and found that the tickets demonstrated strong generalization capabilities.
 Similarly, in~\cite{oneticket}, the authors reported that the winning tickets generalized reasonably across changes in the training configuration.

-In supervised and semi-supervised learning, prediction calibration is a widely adopted strategy to not pick inductive biases that compromise the reliability of models~\cite{berthelot2019mixmatch,berthelot2019remixmatch}.
+In this paper, the focus on the fundamental problem of winning ticket selection from an over-parameterized network and the role confidence calibration plays in it.
+A common pitfall with supervised models in practice is that, despite achieving high accuracy on the validation data, tend to be over-confident even while making wrong predictions, and this can lead to unexpected model behavior on unseen test data.
+In such cases, prediction calibration strategies are used improve the reliability of models by penalizing over-confident or under-confident predictions~\cite{berthelot2019mixmatch,berthelot2019remixmatch}.
 Broadly, calibration is the process of adjusting predictions to improve the error distribution of a predictive model.
-For example, in the \textit{MixMatch} approach for semi-supervised learning~\cite{berthelot2019mixmatch}, an alignment cost on marginal distributions is used to improve the generalization of models to unseen data.
-In this paper, we propose to study the impact of incorporating calibration strategies during model training on the behavior of the resulting lottery tickets.
+For the first time, we propose to study the impact of confidence calibration on the quality of the resulting lottery tickets.
 To this end, we explore a suite of calibration strategies, and evaluate the performance of lottery tickets, in terms of accuracy and calibration metrics, on several dataset/model combinations.
-Finally, we also investigate the performance of those tickets using transfer learning experiments, and provide key insights for obtaining reliable lottery tickets.
+In addition to studying popular calibration mechanisms from the literature, we also introduce two novel strategies namely likelihood weighted confidence calibration with stochastic inferencing, and a normalized bin assignment strategies.
+Finally, we investigate the generalization performance of those tickets when retrained using data characterized by real-world distribution shifts, and find that confidence calibration provides significant performance gains over the standard LTH.